c-wenlong/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd student in the address book.
+* `list` followed by `delete 2` deletes the 2nd student in the list.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the list.

 Format: `clear`